 If you are a small business wanting to assist in cleanup in the aftermath of a disaster, you need to do the following:

-Register in the Central Contractor Registry (CCR) at www.ccr.gov.
-The FEMA Disaster Response data base collects its information in the CCR.
-Once you have accessed the website, go to “Help” link on the top of the page and read the CCR Handbook.
+Register in the US Federal Contractor registration at www.uscontractorregistration.com.
+The FEMA Disaster Response data base collects its information in the US Federal Contractor.
+Once you have accessed the website, go to “Help” link on the top of the page and read the US Federal Contractor Handbook.
 It will tell you all the information you will need to register.
-To begin your registration go to the CCR Home page and select “Start a New Registration” on the left hand side of the page.
+To begin your registration go to the US Federal Contractor Home page and select “Start a New Registration” on the left hand side of the page.

 After you complete the required elements, go to the Disaster Response page (see “Optional Information” on the left had side of the page).
 FEMA established its Debris Removal Contractor Registry (DRCR), specifically for state and local governments to use to identify and pre-qualify available debris removal contractors.
 All vendors interested in doing business with FEMA should send an e-mail to FEMA-Industry@dhs.gov.
 Small Business should also complete SBA’s Supplemental Page at the end of the registration.